INTRODUCTION AND NOTICE OF NON-DISCRIMINATION

 The Title IX Coordinator monitors the College’s overall compliance with Title IX, ensures appropriate training and education, and oversees the College’s investigation, response, and resolution of reports made under this Policy.
 Upon receiving reports of Prohibited Conduct, the Title IX Coordinator ensures that appropriate action is taken to eliminate that conduct, prevent its recurrence, and remedy its effects.
 The Title IX Coordinator is available to advise all individuals - including individuals who have experienced misconduct, individuals who are alleged to be responsible for misconduct, and third parties - on this Policy and the related Investigation Processes.

-The Title IX Coordinator is supported and assisted by the Vice President of Student Affairs and Institutional Diversity and Inclusion and Deputy Coordinators.
-In addition, based on the relationship of the complainant and/or the respondent to the College, the Title IX Coordinator may be supported by the Vice President of Student Affairs and Institutional Diversity and Inclusion, Provost for Academic Affairs, Director for Campus Public Safety, and a representative from the People Center.
+The Title IX Coordinator is supported and assisted by the Deputy Coordinators.
+In addition, based on the relationship of the complainant and/or the respondent to the College, the Title IX Coordinator may also be supported by the Provost and/or the Chief Operating Officer.
 Collectively, the Title IX Coordinator and the individuals supporting the Title IX Coordinator are the “Title IX Case Management Team.”
 The Title IX Case Management Team is made up of Deputy Coordinators who have a “need to know” of any alleged Prohibited Conduct to effectuate this Policy.
 The foregoing individuals receive ongoing appropriate training to discharge their responsibilities.

 The College strongly encourages all individuals to seek assistance from a medical provider and/or law enforcement immediately after an incident of sexual or other violence.
 This is the best option to ensure preservation of evidence and to begin a timely investigative and helpful response.